 We develop and use novel technologies to unravel the mystery of neutrino mass and pave the ground for a new generation neutrino mass experiment as successor to KATRIN.

-We combine astrophysical observations in a multi-messenger approach to decipher the high-energy Universe.
+We combine astrophysical observations and simulations in a multi-messenger approach to decipher the high-energy Universe.
 The flagship projects will be CTA, IceCube, and the Auger Observatory, with an extension of IceCube to IceCube-Gen2* being planned.
 We will work towards completing this portfolio with gravitational wave astronomy (Einstein Telescope*).

 By operating large-scale accelerator and computing facilities for an international user community, we will enable groundbreaking insights into the understanding of the processes of the micro- and macro-cosmos.